-The Counseling Center is an advanced practicum site for doctoral students in Counseling and Clinical Psychology.
+The Counseling & Testing Center is an advanced practicum site for doctoral students in Counseling and Clinical Psychology.
 Dr. Eric Hayden, Assistant Training Director, is responsible for the coordination of the practicum program.

 Practicum counselors gain experience, training and knowledge in the various activities of a university counseling center, as well as further developing their ability to function as competent, effective and responsible therapists.